fumes/fumes.11ty/src/articles/ogoh-ogoh.md

 - report
 license: CC_BY_NC_ND
 thumb: ogoh.jpg
-description: "The main purpose of the making of Ogoh-ogoh is the purification of the natural environment of any spiritual pollutants emitted from the activities of living beings (especially humans)."
+description: "The main purpose of the making of Ogoh-ogoh is the purification of the natural environment of any spiritual pollutants emitted from the activities of living beings, especially humans."
+image: "/assets/p/.jpg"
 ---